ThalesCarl/learning/README.md

 # learning
-Just a bunch of learning material
+Just a bunch of learning material.

-Some of the code here is not mine
+Some of the code here is not mine.